jtnydv/proton/README.md

 # The entypreter modules

     INFO: There are to kinds of The Entypreter Rootkit modules - stagers and implants.
-Entypreter stagers hook target session and allow you to use implants.
-    Entypreter implants starts jobs on remote session.
+Entypreter stagers hook zombie target and allow you to use implants.
+Entypreter implants starts jobs on remote zombie target.

-## The entypreter stagers
+## Entypreter stagers

-    INFO: Entypreter stagers hook target
+    INFO: Entypreter stagers hook target zombie
-    session and allow you to use implants.
+    targets and allow you to use implants.

 Module | Description
 --------|------------